wiless/wiless.github.io/_articles/digitaltwin.md

 ---
 ## Digital Twin : Network requirements

-> Cant stop imagining the requirements Digital can impose on wireless networks of the future !!
+> Cant stop imagining the requirements that Digital Twin can impose on wireless networks of the future !!

 Quick glance on the elements of DT that impacts N/W design - bandwidth requirements for sending digital twin assets, rendering and events streaming: